Introduction

 1. Why has a self-assessment review mechanism been introduced through the Progress Update Review (PUR)?

-Under the Public Records (Scotland) Act the Keeper may only require a review of an authority’s agreed RMP to be undertaken five years after the date on which the authority’s RMP was last agreed*.
-Regardless of whether an authority has successfully achieved its goals identified in its RMP or continues to work towards them, the Act does not provide for progress between reviews to be captured or recognised.
+Under PRSA, the Keeper may only require a review of an authority’s agreed RMP to be undertaken five years after the date on which the authority’s RMP was last agreed.
+Regardless of whether an authority has successfully achieved the goals identified in its RMP, the Act does not provide for progress between reviews to be captured or recognised.

-The PUR self-assessment reporting mechanism was co-produced and was formally announced in the Keeper’s Annual Report published on 12th August 2016.
-Engaging with the PUR process enables authorities to be credited for the progress they are pursuing and to receive constructive advice concerning on-going developments.
-This mechanism will not only help agreed plans stay compliant, but will help ensure senior management remain alert to the need for good records management practices.
-It will also help authorities comply with their statutory obligation to keep their RMP under review.
+The PUR self-assessment reporting mechanism was co-produced and formally announced in the Keeper’s Annual Report published on 12th August 2016.
+Engaging with the PUR process enables authorities to be credited for the progress they are making and to receive constructive feedback concerning ongoing developments.
+This mechanism not only helps agreed plans stay compliant, but also helps ensure senior management remain alert to the need for good records management practices.
+PURs also help authorities comply with their statutory obligation to keep their RMP under review.

 2. Is the PUR self-assessment mechanism obligatory under the Act?

-PRSA requires authorities to keep their records management plans under review*.
-However, the decision to conduct a self- assessment of an agreed RMP, and to submit details of this for review through the PUR process is wholly at the discretion of the authority.
-This process is not obligatory under the Act.
+No. PRSA requires authorities to keep their records management plans under review.
+However, the decision to conduct a self-assessment of an agreed RMP, and to submit details of this for review through the PUR process is wholly at the discretion of the authority.
 The evaluation of an authority’s PUR submission will be undertaken by the Assessment Team rather than by the Keeper.
 The PUR assessment reports will therefore only express the opinion of the Assessment Team concerning the submitted updates, and they will not bring about any changes to the status of an authority’s RMP as agreed under the Act.
 Whilst the team’s assessment provides an informal indication of what marking an authority could expect should it submit a revised RMP to the Keeper under the Act, such assessment is made without prejudice to the Keeper’s right to adopt a different marking at that stage.

-Despite its non-statutory nature, engagement in the PUR process offers several benefits: Not only will named public authorities be commended by the Assessment Team for any improvements reported on, they will also receive helpful, informal advice and support concerning on-going and future records management initiatives.
+Despite its non-statutory nature, engagement in the PUR process offers several benefits.
+Named public authorities can be commended by the Assessment Team for any improvements reported on, and they will also receive helpful, informal advice and support concerning on-going and future records management initiatives.
 The PUR template provides Key Contacts with a tool for demonstrating to senior managers their achievements and continuing success in improving an authority’s record management arrangements.
-Engaging with the process allows authorities to highlight their records management successes more widely through the publication of the assessment report.
+Engaging with the process allows authorities to highlight their records management successes more widely through the publication of the assessment report by NRS.

 3. How does the PUR self-assessment mechanism work?

-The Assessment Team will invite each authority to undertake a self-assessment of their agreed RMP.
-As part of this invitation process the Key Contact will be issued with a partially completed PUR template, and will be referred to this Guidance Document for assistance.
-The template reflects the Keeper’s Assessment Report of an authority’s currently agreed RMP and will refer also to any PURs submitted previously.
+Authorities will be given the opportunity to request a bespoke PUR template, and will be referred to this Guidance Document for assistance.
+The template reflects the Keeper’s Assessment Report of an authority’s currently agreed RMP and will also refer to any PURs submitted previously.
 It also includes a column headed “Self-Assessment Update as Submitted by the Authority Since <Date>”.
-This column allows authorities to detail any changes and progress made since the last update and should be populated by the Key Contact.
+This column allows authorities to detail any changes and progress made since the last update and should be populated by the key contact.
 An example of a PUR template appears at the end of this document.

 4. Can statutory changes to the Keeper’s Assessment Report of an authority’s agreed RMP take place through the PUR process?